Gain skills with us

 Alternative Education: 14-16 Schools Individual or Group Placements

 The aim of our alternative education programme is to take a holistic approach for tackling social exclusion by supporting young people who are disengaged with school.
 We do this by offering opportunities outside the classroom and working on pupil’s personal and social development.
 Our programme engages some of the hardest to reach by using construction techniques that combines prolonged focus, personal interest, sense of achievement and self-confidence.
-This programme can deliver a Pearson BTEC Level 1 Qualification in Construction (QCF).
+This programme can deliver a City and Guilds Level 1 Qualification in Construction Skills (QCF).

 Eligibility Criteria: Year 9, 10 & 11 pupils / Referred through school.

 This is a one year programme that delivers a City and Guilds Level 1 Diploma in Construction Skills (QCF) that is broadly equivalent in size to one GCSE Grade 2-5.
 This is an engaging and relevant introduction to the world of construction that prepares young people aged 16-18 for a range of trades within the industry.
 Participants benefit from small class sizes where they can receive extra input from our highly experienced tutors.

 Eligibility Criteria: No previous ESF funded course / NEET / Aged 16-18.

 Get into Construction with MPT Steps